ZhouFang928/R-demos/README.md

 # R-demos
-#### In this folder, we provide a series of demos or tutorials built by CRAN R and MS R.
+#### In this folder, we provide a series of demos or tutorials built by CRAN R and Microsoft R.